RJPearson94/terraform-provider-twilio/docs/resources/serverless_environment.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The service SID of the environment is managed under.
+- `service_sid` - (Mandatory) The serverless service SID to associate the environment with.
 Changing this forces a new resource to be created
 - `unique_name` - (Mandatory) The unique name of the environment
 - `domain_suffix` - (Optional) The domain suffix of the environment